Frees3c/THM-Write-ups/Break-out-of-the-Cage/README.md

 `find / -perm -4000 2>/dev/null`
 > Nothing interesting here..

-Hmm keep getting 'walled' with random Nicholas Cage quotes..
+Hmm keep getting walled with random Nicholas Cage quotes..
 So I uploaded `pspy64` to the box, `chmod +x ; ./pspy64`:
 ![pspy](Images/pspy.png)
 We can see that the file `spread_the_quotes.py` is being run as user:cage.
 <br />Alternatively, `find / -type d -group cage 2>/dev/null/` will return the same results: